• About

 Matzo Recipes for Passover

 Here are all of my matzo-based recipes.
 Whether you prefer a traditional passover meal or an updated variation, these recipes will help you create a seder menu, bring a dish to another host’s home, or just feed your family throughout the 7 (or 8) days of Passover.
+For more Passover recipes (beyond matzo-based ones), check out my menu-planning and resources Passover post!

 How to Make Homemade Matzo Ball Soup